FelixDes/hibernate6customfunctions/Readme.md

         public void initializeFunctionRegistry(FunctionContributions functionContributions) {
             super.initializeFunctionRegistry(functionContributions);

-            queryEngine.getSqmFunctionRegistry().register(
+            functionContributions.getSqmFunctionRegistry().register(
-                    "secondMaxSalary", // Name that can be used in JPQL queries new SecondMaxSqmFunction(
+                    "secondMaxSalary", // Name that can be used in queries new SecondMaxSqmFunction(
-                        "second_max_salary", // Name of the function in the database queryEngine.getTypeConfiguration())
+                        "second_max_salary", // Name of the function in the database functionContributions.getTypeConfiguration())
             );
          }
     }